Mohit1288/Ipl-2022-analysis/README.md

 # Ipl-2022-analysis
 IPL 2022 is one of the popular sporting events being held in India.
-So,  the task of IPL 2022 analysis using Python.
+So,  we analyze  IPL 2022 Data set  using Python.